Climate and Average Weather Year Round in Naples Florida, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.1 months, from June 6 to October 10, with an average temperature above 83°F. The day of the year with the warmest water is August 11, with an average temperature of 86°F.
+The time of year with warmer water lasts for 4.1 months, from June 6 to October 10, with an average temperature above 83°F. The month of the year in Naples with the warmest water is August, with an average temperature of 86°F.

-The time of year with cooler water lasts for 3.2 months, from December 17 to March 24, with an average temperature below 72°F. The day of the year with the coolest water is February 3, with an average temperature of 68°F.
+The time of year with cooler water lasts for 3.2 months, from December 17 to March 24, with an average temperature below 72°F. The month of the year in Naples with the coolest water is February, with an average temperature of 69°F.

 To characterize how pleasant the weather is in Naples throughout the year, we compute two travel scores.